The Fun and Easy Way to Use Gender Pronouns in Legal Writing

 Linguistic agility is laudable, but it’s not clear what this avoidance accomplished.
 Instead, attorneys looking to stay up-to-date on the use of gender pronouns can use the below guidelines.

 The Associated Press, along with several other news organizations such as the Washington Post, have adopted the plural pronoun “they” to fulfill the role of a gender-neutral singular pronoun.
 Writers can use “they” for people who identify as neither "he" nor "she" or when it is unclear what pronoun an individual prefers.

 “They” isn’t used much as a singular pronoun, however, mostly because transgender people often identify with a pronoun.
 Moreover, it can usually be avoided.

 What Is the “Right” Pronoun?

-Occasionally, using “they” can be the least jarring.
-For example, Professor Heidi K. Brown, Director of Legal Writing for Brooklyn Law School, provides an example of the sentence “a taxpayer may owe a penalty when they file a late tax return.”
+Using “they” is often the least jarring option.
+For example, Professor Heidi K. Brown, Director of Legal Writing for Brooklyn Law School, provides an example of the sentence, “a taxpayer may owe a penalty when they file a late tax return.”
 Despite what your old professors may have thought of that sentence, most style guides approve.
-Of course, for true sticklers it is easy to make the noun plural.
+Of course, for true sticklers, it is easy to make the noun plural.
 Less ideal is using “he or she” to replace “they.”
 Such phrasing reads awkwardly and is less inclusive.

 Grammar matters in legal writing.
 We’ve all read about instances where lawsuits were lost for want of a comma.
-Attorneys can, and should, be sticklers for proper grammar.
+Attorneys can and should be sticklers for proper grammar.
 With a little thought, however, the writer can often end up with a result they are comfortable with.
-And no, don’t get me started on ending an informal sentence with a preposition.
+And don’t get me started on ending an informal sentence with a preposition.
 Or starting one with a conjunction.